A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: NUMERICAL SIMULATION

 \subsubsection{Quiet Sun Stage}

 The domain for the quiet Sun stage (hereafter, QS run) covers an area of $L_{x}\times L_{y}{=}196.608^{2}$\,Mm$^2$.
 The total vertical extent ($L_{z}$) is 131.072\,Mm, with about 18\,Mm beneath the photosphere.
-The domain is resolved by $1024\times1024\times2048$ grid points with a grid spacing of $\Delta x \times \Delta y \times \Delta z{=}192^{2}\times64$\,km$^{3}$.
+The domain is resolved by $N_{x}\times N_{y}\times N_{z}{=}1024\times1024\times2048$ grid points with a grid spacing of $\Delta x \times \Delta y \times \Delta z{=}192^{2}\times64$\,km$^{3}$.

+The chosen grid spacing helps to achieve better computation efficiency (i.e., larger timesteps) while still capturing the scale of granulation and the atmospheric scale-height near the photosphere.
+The results with different grid spacings have been extensively tested in previous numerical experiments with smaller domains.
+A grid spacing of $\Delta x \times \Delta y \times \Delta z{=}192^{2}\times64$\,km$^{3}$ does still provide in MURaM simulations the correct photospheric energy flux, scale of granulation and convective root-mean-square velocity.
+Lower resolution would only capture meso-granular scales and associated energy transport.

 The lateral boundaries of the domain are periodic for all variables.
 The bottom boundary is symmetric for mass flows and all components of the magnetic field.
 The top of the domain is set at about 113\,Mm above the photosphere.
-We use a damped boundary for the velocity, such that the velocities in the first and second ghost cells are reduced to 50\% and 25\% of values in the last two cells of the computation domain, respectively.
-The magnetic field in the ghost cells is a potential field calculated based on $B_z$ at the top of the domain.
+The magnetic field in the ghost cells of the top boundary is a potential field calculated based on $B_z$ at the top of the domain.
+The top boundary is symmetric for the horizontal velocities.
+We use a damped boundary for the vertical velocity, such that the vertical velocities in the first and second ghost cells are reduced to 50\% and 25\% of values in the last two cells of the computation domain, respectively.
+The top boundary, albeit considered open, strongly suppresses mass and energy flux at and near the top of the computation domain.
+For example, the net transport velocity

+in the horizontal layer at 3\,Mm below the top boundary fluctuates with an amplitude of about 0.1\,km/s.
+We also note that a persistent outflow of about 5\,km/s is generated in a coronal hole run (not presented in this paper), where outflows are not damped by the top boundary,.